ibNez/rag-document-handler/docs/usage.md

 ## TODOs

-- [ ] Command-line interface for batch operations.
-- [ ] Email ingestion from configured accounts with metadata stored in `knowledgebase.db` and embeddings persisted in Milvus.
 - [ ] Image ingestion using TensorFlow object classification with embeddings stored in Milvus.
 - [ ] Export search results to external formats.